Photo by National Cancer Institute on Unsplash

 In 1971, in reaction to a jump in the cost of gasoline, President Nixon imposed price controls (below the equilibrium price) on crude oil and natural gas.
 This created a real crisis, characterized by massive shortages and long lines at gas stations.

-Similarly, drug price controls will discourage investment and innovation in drug development, leading to fewer cures and life-preserving medicines.
+Similarly, drug price controls discourage investment and innovation in drug development, leading to fewer cures and life-preserving medicines.
 This, however, will cost lives.

 This is an unacceptable consequence.